- New rollocking single ‘Let it Rain’ has hit radio and is grabbing great reviews

-Acclaim for previous releases include 4* from Rolling Stone for The Girl Who Laughed Too Much scored 4* in Rolling Stone, while follow-up ‘Overboard’ topped that.
-They’ve had songs run hard on radio – ‘Don’t Feel So Sad, ‘Gone Gone Gone’ – and kicked out many 100s of cracking shows across three continents, from the large (Amsterdam’s Melkweg, Saarbrucken Castle), to the small (and superbly elegant Café Vinyl), to the venues less travelled (KAMA, Kampot).
+Acclaim for previous releases include 4* from Rolling Stone for The Girl Who Laughed Too Much scored 4* in Rolling Stone, while follow-up ‘Overboard’ topped that throughout Europe.
+Radio hits include ‘Don’t Feel So Sad’ and ‘Gone Gone Gone’, and shows from the large (Amsterdam’s Melkweg, Saarbrucken Castle), to the small (and superbly elegant Café Vinyl, Germany), to the venues less travelled (KAMA, Kampot, Cambodia).

-You may have seen them in Germany, France, Switzerland, Austria, the UK, Australia, the Netherlands and Cambodia, and I doubt you would forget it if you had.
+You may have seen him recently in Germany, France, Switzerland, Austria, the UK, Australia, the Netherlands or Cambodia, and I doubt you would forget it if you had.